lowlighter/metrics/README.md

 <details>
 <summary>⚠️ HTTP errors code</summary>

-The following errors code can be encountered on a web instance:
+The following error codes may be encountered on a web instance:

 | Error code                | Description                                                                |
 | ------------------------- | -------------------------------------------------------------------------- |